FAOEuFMD/TOM/README.md

 ## Project setup

-1. Clone the repository.
+1. Clone the repository and create a .gitignore file.

-### .gitignore Settings
+#### .gitignore Settings

-2. This project uses a `.gitignore` file to exclude certain files and directories from version control.
+This project uses a `.gitignore` file to exclude certain files and directories from version control.
 Here’s a summary of what’s ignored:

 - **Environment Files:** `.env`, `.env.example`, `.env.local`, `.env.production` – These files contain sensitive configuration and should not be committed to the repository.
 - **Build Artifacts:** `dist/`, `build/` – Generated build artifacts and temporary files are excluded to keep the repository clean.